What is WordPress? A Comprehensive Guide for Beginners

 - Shared hosting.
 It’s a budget-friendly option that has enough resources to host a new website.
 Most shared hosting offers one-click WordPress installation, a reasonable amount of bandwidth and storage, and sometimes a few perks (such as Google Adwords coupons or even a free domain name).

 - Managed VPS (Virtual Private Servers).
 You still share a server with others, but the server is now partitioned into sections, so you have your own mini server for better privacy, security, and website operation.

 - Managed WordPress Hosting.
-The hosting company will fully manage your server for you.
+With managed WordPress hosting, the hosting company will fully manage your server for you.
 Many managed hosts offer scalable hosting plans, so you can start small and upgrade your server as your business grows.